-Other laws that are part of the technology transfer effort, although perhaps not quite as directly as the previously discussed legislation, include:
+Other laws and policies that are part of the technology transfer effort include the following:

 - The Cooperative Research Act of 1984 (P.L.
-98-462) established several R&D consortia (e.g., Semiconductor Research Corporation and Microelectronics and Computer Technology Corporation) and eliminated some of the antitrust concerns of companies wishing to pool R&D resources. - The Trademark Clarification Act of 1984 (P.L.
-98-620) permitted patent license decisions to be made at the laboratory level in GOCO laboratories, and permitted contractors to receive patent royalties to support the R&D effort.
+98-462) established several R&D consortia (e.g., Semiconductor Research Corporation and Microelectronics and Computer Technology Corporation) and eliminated some of the antitrust concerns of companies wishing to pool R&D resources. - P.L.
+98-620 permitted patent license decisions to be made at the laboratory level in GOCO laboratories and permitted contractors to receive patent royalties to support the R&D effort.
 Private companies were also permitted to obtain exclusive licenses. - The Japanese Technical Literature Act of 1986 (P.L.
 99-382) improved the availability of Japanese science and engineering literature in the U.S. - The National Institute of Standards and Technology Authorization Act for FY 1989 (P.L.
-100-519) permitted contractual consideration for intellectual property rights other than patents in CRADAs, and included software developers as eligible for technology transfer awards. - The Defense Authorization Act for FY 1991 (P.L.
-101-510) established model programs for national defense laboratories to demonstrate successful relationships between the federal government, state and local governments, and small businesses and permitted those laboratories to enter into a contract or a Memorandum of Understanding with an intermediary to perform services related to cooperative or joint activities with small businesses. - The National Defense Authorization Act for FY 1993 (P.L.
-102-484) extended the potential for CRADAs to some Department of Defense-funded FFRDCs not owned by the government.
+100-519) permitted contractual consideration for intellectual property rights other than patents in CRADAs and included software developers as eligible for technology transfer awards. - The Defense Authorization Act for FY 1991 (P.L.
+101-510) established model programs for national defense laboratories to demonstrate successful relationships between the federal government, state and local governments, and small businesses and permitted those laboratories to enter into a contract or a Memorandum of Understanding with an intermediary to perform services related to cooperative or joint activities with small businesses.
+This established Partnership Intermediary Agreements. - The National Defense Authorization Act for FY 1993 (P.L.
+102-484) extended the potential for CRADAs to some Department of Defense-funded FFRDCs not owned by the government. - 37 CFR Parts 401 and 404 were revised in 2018 to update regulations related to rights in federally funded inventions and the licensing of government-owned inventions to conform with changes in patent laws and address subject inventions when a federal employee is a co- inventor. - A variety of authorities have been given to agencies over the last ten years to award prizes based on solving technical problems.